Shinra-sg/rag-tg-bot1.1/read_me.md

 test for DB {npx ts-node src/utils/testDb.ts}

-for launch embedding {python3 generate_embeddings.py}
+for launch embedding {python3 generate_embeddings}
 launch all {npm run start:all}

 !launch all with cleanup {npm run start:all:clean}!